chas-academy/u02-redesign-a-team/README.md

 Always create a new branch!

-1.Create branch (~ % git checkout -b examplebranch)
+1. Create branch (~ % git checkout -b examplebranch)
-2.Check status (~ % git status) files not committed will be red 3.Add files to be committed (~ % git add <file name> or . <for all none tracked files>
+2. Check status (~ % git status) files not committed will be red
+3. Add files to be committed (~ % git add <file name> or . <for all none tracked files>
-4.Repeat step 2 to check that the files you want to commit are green 5.Push files (~ % git push origin <branch-name>
+4. Repeat step 2 to check that the files you want to commit are green
+5. Push files (~ % git push origin <branch-name>
-6.Open a pull request.
+6. Open a pull request.

 ## Roadmap - 2020